 So where do we need to air seal, you might ask?
 Pretty much everywhere, but let’s start at the bottom.
-For now, I’ll assume that you have a wood framed floor with a vented crawlspace below it, and probably fiberglass batt insulation installed between the floor joists.
+For now, I’ll assume you have a wood framed floor with a vented crawlspace below, and probably fiberglass batt insulation installed between the floor joists.
 Carefully pull out the batts around any big holes like tub drains, pipes, big wires, and any other place where there are holes in the floor decking.
 Plug those holes with foam boards, spray foam, or anything else that won’t let air pass through.
 Don’t jam fiberglass insulation in the holes - it won’t air seal anything.
 Then carefully caulk all the small holes where wires and pipes pass through the floor.

 Finally, make sure that all the insulation is pushed up tight against the subfloor and held in place with skinny metal bars called tiger teeth.
 If you’re really ambitious you could seal and insulate your crawlspace, but that’s a little too involved for this post.

-Next, start moving up the walls, filling in all the gaps in the drywall – around receptacles, pipes, wires, window and door trim, and anything else that makes a hole in the wall finish.
-You can buy foam gaskets to put behind electrical plates that will help seal them from more air leaks.
-If you have any knee walls – walls between interior space and attics, make sure that they are well insulated and have a solid air barrier on the attic side – something like drywall or foam board, carefully caulked at all joints and edges.
-If your house is missing this, all the heat from the attic will flow right through the insulation into the room, making it really uncomfortable.
+Next, start moving up the walls, filling all the gaps in the drywall – around receptacles, pipes, wires, window and door trim, and anything else that makes a hole in the wall finish.
+You can buy foam gaskets to put behind electrical plates and help seal them from more air leaks.
+If you have any knee walls (walls between interior space and attics), make sure they are well insulated and have a solid air barrier on the attic side – something like drywall or foam board, carefully caulked at all joints and edges.
+Without this, all the heat from the attic will flow right through the insulation into the rooms below, making them really uncomfortable.